 - 1. Gain knowledge about the basics of drying phenomena - 2.
 Aware of the characteristics of drying and its nature. - 3.
-Types of dryers used in the industries and commercially available dryers are well known.
+Types of dryers used in the industries and commercially available dryers are well known. - 4.
+Students able to acquire the knowledge in mass transport from solids in dryers - 5.
+To describe the mass transport from solids in microscopic and macroscopic level, to determine the rate of drying and its profiles.

 Mapping with Programme outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1
+CO1 2 3

-CO2
+CO2 2 3

-CO3 \checkmark
+CO3 1 3 1

+CO4 1 1 2 2 2

+CO5 1 1

-ADVANCED SEPARATION L Т Р CHEE XXX PROCESSES 4 0 0
+CHFF YYY ADVANCED SEPARATION L Т Р CHEE XXX PROCESSES 4 0 0

-- To impart knowledge of recent advancement in research and development in novel separation processes. - To familiarize students with various advanced aspects of separation processes and the selection of separation processes.

-• To enable students to understand the principles and processes of adsorption, membrane separation and chromatography and to design an absorber or a membrane unit to achieve a specified separation.
+- To impart knowledge of recent advancement in research and development in novel separation processes. - To familiarize students with various advanced aspects of separation processes and the selection of separation processes. - To enable students to understand the principles and processes of adsorption, membrane separation and chromatography and to design an absorber or a membrane unit to achieve a specified separation.